merantix-momentum/squirrel-core/docs/usage/catalog.rst

 Catalog
 =======

-Squirrel is a pip package which can be installed from our PyPi server using ``pip3 install mxlabs-squirrel``.
+Squirrel is a pip package which can be installed from our PyPi server using ``pip3 install squirrel-core``.
 It adds the module ``squirrel`` to your environment.
 The high-level API of squirrel is the Catalog.
 It allows you to discover and access data sources.

 A Catalog can be instantiated using the Python API, plugins, and Yaml files.